Today’s fuel cells boast longer lifetimes and shorter payback periods than their predecessors.

 Cafeterias, laboratories, medical centers, and multifamily developments could power buildings with the electricity generated and provide domestic hot water warmed by the cell’s heat.

-Applications with large power needs relative to their space, like data centers, could benefit greatly from the efficiency – about 42% for power, plus additional savings from heat recovery – while utilities could use power for grid stabilization or support.
+Applications with large power needs relative to their space, like data centers, could benefit greatly from the efficiency – about 42% for power, plus additional savings from heat recovery – while utilities could use power r grid stabilization or support.
 They can also be combined with existing solar or wind installations to ensure more reliable power delivery.

 “Supermarkets are huge power users, and they get a lot of negative feedback about all the energy they pour into aisleways,” says Mike Upp, vice president of marketing for ClearEdge Power, a manufacturer of fuel cells for residential and small commercial applications.
 “That’s an industry where you’re going to see it adopted fairly quickly.”